CharlesMicou/SpatialTiled/workers/tiled/README.md

-`spatial worker build` should generate SDK-based dependencies.
+`spatial worker build TiledWorker` should generate SDK-based dependencies.

-Running this requires Gradle to be installed.
+Running this requires Gradle to be installed and on the PATH.